WarfDesigns/Warf-Designs-React/README.md

 Overview:

-A Code: You capstone project utilizing 3rd party API's while also highlighting HTML, CSS, and JavaScript abilities.
+A Code: You capstone project utilizing 3rd party API's while also highlighting HTML, CSS, and JavaScript abilities using a React Framework.

 Project Overview: